mbriggs/mbriggs.github.io/source/_posts/2015-06-01-the-role-of-a-senior-developer.markdown

 categories: leadership
 ---

 We work in a strange industry.
-There is a _much_ higher need for developers then new developers coming into the field, this is a problem that has existed for years, and it is getting worse, not better, as time goes on.
+There is a _much_ higher need for developers than new developers coming into the field, this is a problem that has existed for years, and it is getting worse, not better, as time goes on.

 Consider that, with how young the field of software development really is.
 We are really still figuring stuff out.
 Most software projects fail.
 Nearly all of them come in over budget.
 The best guidance we have on this subject from thought leaders boils down to "These are some common ways we have solved these problems, but they are inappropriate quite frequently, so the only thing you can really do is try it out and see if it works for you".

-The reality we live in is that "Senior Developer" means a person who has been slinging code for more then 3 years.
+The reality we live in is that "Senior Developer" means a person who has been slinging code for more than 3 years.
 These people are put into leadership positions, and typically things play out as you would expect -- quite badly.

 This is my take on the terms we use in the industry.
 Really, putting people into 3 buckets is a huge over-simplification of the nuance, knowledge, and experience of progressing through this profession, but it is what it is.
 If we are going to classify people in this way, then we need to take time in the industry off the table.
-A person with 10  years experience is quite different then someone who has experienced the same year 10 times.
+A person with 10  years experience is quite different than someone who has experienced the same year 10 times.

 ## The stages of software developer growth